unixorn/awesome-zsh-plugins/README.md

 ### ZSH Tools

 - [argcomplete](https://github.com/kislyuk/argcomplete) - Generates tab completions for programs using Python's `argparse` module.
+- [completion-generators](https://github.com/zetlen/zsh-completion-generators) - Has a table of tool names and the commands for outputting completion scripts for those tools.
+On every load, will check that table and run the completion command for every tool found in your `$PATH` and save its output to a file _<toolname>.
+If the path of this repo is in `$fpath`, completions will work immediately.
 - [crazy-complete](https://github.com/crazy-complete/crazy-complete) - Every program should have autocompletion in the shell to enhance user experience and productivity. `crazy-complete` helps solve this task by generating robust and reliable autocompletion scripts.
 - [manpage-completion-generator](https://github.com/umlx5h/zsh-manpage-completion-generator) - Generats ZSH completions from man pages.
 Requires [create_manpage_completions.py](https://github.com/fish-shell/fish-shell/blob/master/share/tools/create_manpage_completions.py) which is installed by the fish shell
 - [oh-plugin](https://github.com/mbergo/oh-plugin) - Helps you install plugins for [oh-my-zsh](https://ohmyz.sh) by typing `oh-plugin install repository_address`.